evonreis/Picket-Fence/README.md

 The threshold velocity to make a plot turn red can be changed with --threshold \[THRESHOLD\]

 The full list of parameters is in the main function of L?O_picket_fence.py.
-Anything in a `parser.add_argument` can be changed with a flag and for formatting help, look at the `default' or at the `type'.
+Anything in a `parser.add_argument` can be changed with a flag and for formatting help, look at the `default` or at the `type`.